G414B4D/PS_BS/README.md

 # PS_BS
-Yet another repo for records of learning.
+Yet another repo for records of learning and findings the hard way.
 Continue to ignore.